Open Dialogue: Effectiveness

-A systematic review of academic publications on the topic in 2018 concluded that: "most studies were highly biased and of low quality" and that "further studies are needed in a real-world setting to explore how and why [open dialogue] works."
+Although pilot treatments since the 1980s show improved reintegration and a reduction in the need for medication, a systematic review of academic publications on the topic in 2018 concluded that "further studies are needed in a real-world setting to explore how and why [open dialogue] works", remarking that "most studies were highly biased and of low quality".

 "Open Dialogue for Psychosis: Organising Mental Health Services to Prioritise Dialogue, Relationship and Meaning", edited by Putman and Martindale was published in 2021.
 It includes chapters on long term randomised, controlled research projects currently underway in the UK, Italy and Denmark to establish an evidence base for Open Dialogue in those national health services, funded by grants from the NIH in the UK and the Ministry of Health in Italy.
 In the UK, five NHS trusts are involved with a common training regime for both clinic and peer worker participant staff and have enrolled participant service users.
 In Italy, eight regional mental health services are involved in that trial.

-In Denmark, a trial was conducted across five municipalites, and in 2019, Buus et al published a retrospective register study, where they compared the level of contact with emergency and general practice services by young people who had been assisted by Open Dialogue services compared with those assisted by treatment-as-usual services in Denmark, and found that in the first year those in the Open dialogue cohort had more contacts but in the following years fewer, concluding that "Open Dialogue was significantly associated with some reduced risks of utilising health care services.
+In Denmark, a trial was conducted across five municipalities, and in 2019, Buus et al. published a retrospective register study, where they compared the level of contact with emergency and general practice services by young people who had been assisted by Open Dialogue services compared with those assisted by treatment-as-usual services in Denmark, and found that in the first year those in the Open dialogue cohort had more contacts but in the following years fewer, concluding that "Open Dialogue was significantly associated with some reduced risks of utilising health care services.
 These mixed results should be tested in a randomized design."

+In Italy, a prospective cohort study published in 2024 evaluated the implementation of Open Dialogue in eight regional mental health departments across the country.
+Over a 12-month period, 58 patients participated in 517 OD-network meetings, which included family and social network members.
+The study found statistically significant improvements in patients' psychological well-being, social functioning, and perceived quality of life.
+Specifically, outcome measures such as the Global Assessment of Functioning (GAF), the Clinical Outcomes in Routine Evaluation (CORE-OM), and the Lubben Social Network Scale (LSNS) all showed positive trends over time.
+Session and outcome rating scales also demonstrated high levels of satisfaction and therapeutic alliance among both patients and their networks.
+These results suggest that the Open Dialogue approach is feasible and effective within Italy's community-based mental health system, supporting its potential scalability and alignment with national mental health reforms inspired by the legacy of Franco Basaglia.